Hackerfox8100/HTB-Writups/Academy Notes/Using Web Proxies/Using Web Proxies.md

 		* disable `Exclude HTTP Headers`, as what we are looking for is in the HTTP header
 * We may also use the `Resource Pool` tab to specify how much network resources Intruder will use, which may be useful for very large attacks.
 For our example, we'll leave it at its default values.
-* After everything is set up we can click on the `Start Attack` buttin
+* After everything is set up we can click on the `Start Attack` buttin In all honesty gobuster was easier to use for directory/web fuzzing, so I'm not gonna take notes on Zap fuzzer